streamlink/streamlink/docs/install.rst

-`iso-639`_                           Used for localization settings, provides language information `iso3166`_                           Used for localization settings, provides country information `isodate`_                           Used for MPEG-DASH streams `PySocks`_                           Used for SOCKS Proxies `websocket-client`_                  Used for some plugins `shutil_get_terminal_size`_          Only needed on Python versions older than **3.3**
+`iso-639`_                           Used for localization settings, provides language information `iso3166`_                           Used for localization settings, provides country information `isodate`_                           Used for MPEG-DASH streams `pywin32`_                           Required to detect console close events on Windows `PySocks`_                           Used for SOCKS Proxies `websocket-client`_                  Used for some plugins `shutil_get_terminal_size`_          Only needed on Python versions older than **3.3**